Background to Machu Picchu Patagonia Tours

 Imagine a land so geographically diverse, so rich in natural beauty that it draws explorers and adventurers from the world over.
 When you journey with us through Peru and Patagonia, you’ll live and breathe these sublime landscapes, from spreading glaciers to sun-drenched vineyards, from vast flatlands to the misty crags of the Andes.

 But your South American escape isn’t just about the outdoors.
-Legendary cities also await you—cities like Cuzco, the ancient Inca capital, with its Spanish colonial churches and stone temples to the sun; or Buenos Aires, birthplace of the tango, and home to figures like Evita Perón and Che Guevara.
+Legendary cities also await you—cities like Cuzco, the ancient Inca capital, with its Spanish colonial churches and stone temples to the sun; or Buenos Aires, birthplace of the tango.

 Naturalists and adventure travelers describe the Peruvian sierra and Patagonia as wild, unspoiled paradises.
 Learn why when you come with us to these gorgeous, life-changing places.

 Sample Machu Picchu Patagonia Tour itinerary

 After a long international flight, we’ll meet you at the airport in Lima and take you to your hotel – either at the airport (if flying to Cusco next day) or in central Miraflores (if staying in Lima).

 Day 2: Lima / Cusco

 We recommend adding a day to see Lima and decompress from your international flight.
 Choose from a city tour including visits to its grand colonial plaza, catacomb-filled churches, and pre-Colombian museums, a market visit and cooking class, or visit a traditional fishing village.